codefresh-io/docs.codefresh.io/_docs/integrations/kubernetes.md

 ### Kubernetes cluster - using an external reverse proxy (edge case)

-In case you're using an external reverse proxy to manage inbound traffic to your Kubernetes API, please read [this article]({{site.baseurl}}/docs/troubleshooting/kb-articles/verify-cluster-tls-ssl-configuration/) to make sure your certificate setup are managed correctly in order to add your cluster successfully to Codefresh.
+If you are using an external reverse proxy to manage inbound traffic to your Kubernetes API, for correct certificate setup, see [this article]({{site.baseurl}}/docs/troubleshooting/kb-articles/verify-cluster-tls-ssl-configuration/).

 ### Multiple CAs in certificate chain